 You’ll need to upload your sitemaps to Google’s Search Console and to Bing Webmaster Tools.

 The easiest way to create and update your sitemap is by using a plugin.
-The most popular sitemap plugins are Google XML Sitemaps, Yoast, and Better WordPress Google XML Sitemaps.
+The most popular sitemap plugins are Google XML Sitemaps, and Yoast.

 Adding your sitemap to Google is very straightforward.
 Log in to Search Console.
 Click Crawl > Sitemaps.
 Then click Add, which will add all of your sitemaps at once.